utkarshut/portfoliogreyamptest/README.md

 1. Date format should be "YYY-MM-DD" format in post calls.
 2. To add trade with different stock name , user have to insert Stock using portfolio Add Stock Name API.
 3. In case of post calls rate and quantity should have positive integer value.
-4. In case of post calls trade can only have value 'BUY' or 'SELL'
+4. In case of post calls trade can only have value 'BUY' or 'SELL'.

 ## Error Handling